 Four registers in these FIFOs are used to hold the offset values for the Almost-Empty and Almost-Full flags.
-The Port B Almost-Empty flag (AEB) Offset register is labeled X1 and the Port A Almost-Empty flag (AEA) Offset register is labeled X2.
-The Port A Almost-Full flag (AFA) Offset register is labeled Y1 and the Port C Almost-Full flag (AFC) Offset register is labeled Y2.
+The Port B Almost-Empty flag ( $\overline{AEB}$ ) Offset register is labeled X1 and the Port A Almost-Empty flag ( $\overline{AEA}$ ) Offset register is labeled X2.
+The Port A Almost-Full flag ( $\overline{AFA}$ ) Offset register is labeled Y1 and the Port C Almost-Full flag ( $\overline{AFC}$ ) Offset register is labeled Y2.
 The index of each register name corresponds to its FIFO number.
 The Offset registers can be loaded with preset values during the reset of a FIFO, programmed in parallel using the FIFO's Port A data inputs, or programmed in serial using the Serial Data (SD) input (see Table 1).

-FS0/SD, FS1/SEN and FS2 function the same way in both IDT Standard and FWFT modes.
+SPM, FS0/SD, and FS1/SEN function the same way in both IDT Standard and FWFT modes.

-- PRESET VALUES
+-PRESET VALUES

-To load a FIFO's Almost-Empty flag and Almost-Full flag Offset registers with one of the five preset values listed in Table 1, the flag select inputs must be HIGH or LOW during a master reset.
-For example, to load the preset value of 64 into X1 and Y1, FS0, FS1 and FS2 must be HIGH when FIFO1 reset (MRS1) returns HIGH.
+To load a FIFO's Almost-Empty flag and Almost-Full flag Offset registers with one of the three preset values listed in Table 1, the Serial Program Mode (SPM) and at least one of the flag-select inputs must be HIGH during the LOW-to-HIGH transition of its Master Reset (MRS1 and MRS2) input.
+For example, to load the preset value of 64 into X1 and Y1, SPM, FS0 and FS1 must be HIGH when FIFO1 reset (MRS1) returns HIGH.
 Flag Offset registers associated with FIFO2 are loaded with one of the preset values in the same way with FIFO2 Master Reset (MRS2) toggled simultaneously with FIFO1 Master Reset (MRS1).
 For relevant Preset value loading timing diagrams, see Figure 4 and 5.

-- PARALLEL LOAD FROM PORT A
+-PARALLEL LOAD FROM PORT A